sw1pgh/AI_Automation/readme.md

 > Examples of what MCP can do:
 - Browser Automation:
-    - Open a website, fill a form, click a
+    - Open a website, fill a form, click a button.
+    - Done via tools like Selenium MCP or Playwright MCP.